pawan1210/reddit-top-links/README.md

 ## Pre-requisites (to run App locally)
 - Python 3.6 and pip should be preinstalled
-- Twitter developer Credentials
+- Reddit developer Credentials

 ## How to Run Locally
 - Clone Repository
-- Install the requirements using ```pip install -r requirements.txt```, in the repository folder
+- Install the requirements using ```pip install -r requirements.txt```, in the repository folder.
 - Create a new app at https://www.reddit.com/prefs/apps with the following details:
 ![Details](https://i.imgur.com/Jn4DRKU.png)
 - Create a .env file inside the reddittoplinks folder, the .env file should contain the following